 - 1 egg and a drop of vinegar

 To make the dough:

 - In the bowl of your stand mixer fitted with the dough attachment, add yeast, sugar, water, milk and oil.
 Mix to combine

 - Add flour and salt.
 Start kneading the dough on medium speed for 4 minutes or until a soft elastic dough obtained.
 You might need more flour if the dough sticks to the sides of the bowl.

-3. Cover the dough with plastic wrap and let rest in an air draft place until double in size (30-45 minutes).
+3. Cover the dough with plastic wrap and let rest until double in size (30-45 minutes).

 4. Meanwhile, in a small sauce pan and on a medium heat stove melt butter.